iden3/circom/mkdocs/docs/circom-language/circom-insight/unknowns.md

 ## Control Flow

-A constraint generated in a control flow must have a known condition.
+If `if-else` or `for-loop`blocks have unknown conditions, then the block is considered unknown and no constraint can be generated inside it.
+Consequently, constraint can only be generated in a control flow with known conditions.

 Take an if-then statement as an example: